Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 # Imperial-ML-AI-Course-Capstone-Project
-Capstone project on black-box ML models - building testing and interpreting complex algorithms This project is a capstone exploration of Black-Box Optimization (BBO), focused on systematically optimising 8 different expensive, unknown functions using limited data.
+This project is a capstone exploration of Black-Box Optimization (BBO), focused on systematically optimising 8 different expensive, unknown functions using limited data.
 The primary goal is to identify inputs that maximise the functions.
 We are provided initial data and are only allowed to query each function 13 times in total.
 This simulates real-world optimisation problems where data is limited and obtaining new data (or equivalently more information about a black-box function) is costly.

-**Inputs and Outputs:**
+## Inputs and Outputs

 Inputs - The model receives query points from multi-dimensional spaces with dimensions ranging from 2D to 8D.
-Each input is from the closed interval $[0,1]$
+Each input is from the  interval $[0,1)$

 Outputs - Each function returns a singular real number for a given input.

-**Challenge objectives:**
+## Challenge objectives

 The goal is to maximise each function.
-We are given 14 chances to query the function in order to update our model.
+We are given 13 chances to query the function in order to update our model.
 One round of querying could look as follows:

 For a 4D function -